jpedretti/.NETCore3HelperExtensions/README.md

 //if your logic is short, can be done in one line val myNewEntity = myNullableEntity?.Let(notNullEntity => //newvalue);
 ```
-It's possible to use the nice elvis operator to handle the null scenario:</br>
+It's possible to use the nice Null-coalescing operator to handle the null scenario:</br>
 ```c#
 val myNewEntity = myNullableEntity?.Let(notNullEntity => //newvalue) ?? someValue;
 ```